mitotic/slidoc/docs/MORE.md

 The optional `arguments`, which must all be in the same line, are supplied to the `init` call for slide instances.
 The `init` calls occur in the same sequence in which the plugins are embedded in the slide.
-A special object `SlidePlugins`, containing all previously initialized plugin instances in the same slide, may be used in the context of the arguments.
+A special object `$`, containing all previously initialized plugin instances in the same slide, may be used in the context of the arguments.
 For example, if the first embedded plugin is `Alpha`, the the second plugin `Beta` may use the following arguments:

-    =Beta(SlidePlugins.Alpha.method(), SlidePlugins.Alpha.attribute).
+    =Beta($.Alpha.method(), $.Alpha.attribute).

-Alternatively, using ``=Name.expect()`` or ``=Name.response()`` as the correct answer automatically embeds the plugin before the Answer (if it has not been explicitly embedded before).
+Alternatively, using ``Name/*`` as the answer type automatically embeds the plugin before the Answer (if it has not been explicitly embedded before).

-To embed multiple plugins using the same definition in a slide, append a digit to the plugin name when embedding, e.g., `PluginName2`, `PluginName3`, etc. This will automatically re-use the definition for `PluginName` for the new plugins, but with a different name.
+Another special object `$$` contains all global instances.

+Multiple instances of plugins using the same definition can be present a slide for use in formulas and for widgets, such as multiple sliders.
+(Multiple instances are not allowed for response plugins and reserved plugins.)
+Additional instances are referred to using plugin names `pluginName-1`, `pluginName-2`, `pluginName-3` and so on.
+In formulas, these can appear as `$.pluginName[1]`, `$.pluginName[2]` and so on.

 ---

-## Formula plugins

-Anywhere within Markdown text, any functions attached to plugins embedded in the slide may be invoked using Excel-like backtick-equals
-notations:

-    `=PluginName.func()`

-This substitutes the return value from the function `func` attached to the slide instance of the plugin.
-An optional non-negative integer argument may be present. (`func` would always be called after the `init` call.)

-The correct answer can also be provided by a formula:

-    Answer: number=PluginName.expect(2)

-with the answer type appearing before the equals sign.
-An optional non-negative integer argument may be provided.
-This argument may be used to distinguish between multiple instances of the formula plugin appearing on different slides, when used in conjunction with `initGlobal()` to initialize a global instance for data shared across slides.

-Simple formula-substitution plugins usually define `init` and `expect` (returning the correct answer) and at least one other function returning a substitution value (see `test/ex01-basic.md`).

----

 ## Response plugins

 Response plugins interact with the users and capture the response to a question.
-They appears in the Answer portion of the slide.
+They appears in the Answer portion of the slide in the form `pluginName/contentType`:

-    Answer: text/x-python=PluginName.response()
+    Answer: Code/python

-    Answer: 300+/-10=PluginName.response(1)
+    Answer: Upload/ipynb

-An optional non-negative integer argument may be provided.
-The `response` method uses callback to return the user response (as a string) and an optional `pluginResp` object of the form:
+The plugin should implement a `response(retry, callback)` method that returns `true` on successful response and uses callback to return the user response (as a string) and an optional `pluginResp` object of the
+form:

-`{name: pluginName, score: 1/0/0.75/.../null,
+`{name: pluginName, score: 1/0/0.75/.../null, answer: ans_plus_err,
-answer: ans_plus_err, invalid: invalid_msg,
-output:output, tests:0/1/2}`
+invalid: invalid_msg, output:output, tests:0/1/2}`

 `score` may be any value between `0.0` and `1.0`.
 A `null` value for `score` implies no grading for the question.
 (The `score` will be